clarkalinsob/bug-stalker/README.md

 ## Getting Started

-Bug Stalker App is a tool to help a development team to list and track bugs.
+Bug Stalker App is a tool to help a Development Team to list and track bugs.

 ### Tech Used